Integrating STEM through Inventing

 Final Online Application

-The final application is a detailed project proposal that outlines seven core areas:
+The final application due in early September is a detailed project proposal that outlines five core areas:

 - Background research summary